adamadair/JAsteroids/README.md

 An asteroids clone in Java.

 ## Description:
-This is a game based on the Asteroids arcade space shooter released in November 1979 by Atari, Inc. and designed by Lyle Rains, Ed Logg, and Dominic Walsh.
+This is a game inspired by the Asteroids arcade space shooter released in November 1979 by Atari, Inc. and designed by Lyle Rains, Ed Logg, and Dominic Walsh.